Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 The main difference from the `ANDROID` client is that `TVHTML5_SIMPLY_EMBEDDED_PLAYER` also requires a `thirdParty` object that contains the URL of the page where the video is supposedly embedded.
 This value is not validated in any way, but it still needs to be present for the request to succeed.

 One significant drawback of using this client moniker, however, is that it does not represent an installable app like `ANDROID`, but a JavaScript-based player that runs in the browser.
 As mentioned before, this means that YouTube can impose an additional protection mechanism, by obfuscating the URLs inside the stream metadata with a random cipher.
-Below is how an individual stream descriptor would look in that case:
+Below is how an individual stream descriptor looks in that case:

 ```json
 {